 There it was, this city of glass sparkling across the river in the golden hour light.
 It looked so small and fragile from far away, yet simultaneously triumphant and magnificent at the same time and it struck me that I always think this when I’m looking at the city through the vantage point of outside rather than from within.
 No matter how many years I’ve been here or how many times I’ve seen this view, I’ll always feel a little bit like a kid craning my neck again, temporarily blinded in awe.

 I couldn’t help but think about that opening scene from Working Girl, the swell of that kind-of-dumb-but-still-somehow-moving Carly Simon power ballad so emblematic of the late ‘80s playing in my brain.
 You know the one — let the river run, let all the dreamers wake the nation.
 Ugh.
 It’s going to be stuck in my head for the next hour or two, now, but, you know what, it’s fine.
-Sometimes when I’m sad, when I’m feeling defeated and depleted and hating New York and contemplating what the fuck I’m doing here for the 187th time in the span of what feels like both too many and not enough years, I queue up that opening scene on YouTube and am instantly reminded of all the reasons I came here and all the reasons to stay.
+Sometimes when I’m having one of those textbook bad New York Days, I queue up that opening scene on YouTube and am instantly reminded of all the reasons I came to New York and all the reasons to stay.
 Is it a little naive and youthful to still believe — even if not at all times, anymore — in the infinite possibilities I thought New York held when I was younger?
 Maybe.
 But it sure keeps me holding out for something — anything — to happen for one more day.
 Because if anything will happen, it will happen here.
 Right?

 I can’t help but think about the oft-referenced Joan Didion essay, the one of maybe three that the basic millennial girls — the ones carry tote bags printed with her likeness that turn a complex writer into a flattened status symbol for faux-intellectual privileged white girls — have actually read. (ed note: I love and worship Joan Didion and am deeply bothered by this, both as someone who loves treating complicated figures like the multifaceted people that they are and as someone who loathes gets lumped into this group by millennial association only.
 Anyway.
 Carry on.)